Entrusted to his killer: Little boy beaten, starved by carer

 Barriball would force the child to stand for prolonged periods of time, only being allowed to sit when given permission, and was also deprived of food.

-One bout of abuse saw Barriball pick Malachi up by his hair, launching him against a wall, before repeatedly striking him in the face.
+In one bout of abuse Barriball picked Malachi up by his hair, launching him against a wall, before repeatedly striking him in the face.

 Frustrated with the child, Barriball messaged her partner saying she was going to kill him.